msmaryzhang/work-project/README.md

 This is a pricing analysis against a competitor.

-The competitor is very well known in the space for being a price leader at catalog-type distribution channels (vs. sales-driven/traditional ones), this pricing analysis aims to evaluate if it's worth reducing the price to become competitive.
+The competitor is very well known in the space for being a price leader at catalog-type distribution channels (vs. sales-driven/traditional ones), this pricing analysis aims to evaluate if it's worth reducing price to become competitive.

 Data is collected from DigiKey.